D4MN4T10N/AutoRDPwn/README.md

 Powershell 5.0 or higher

 # Changes
-## Version 4.0
+## Version 4.2
-• Fixed a bug in the scheduled task to remove the user AutoRDPwn

-• The Scheluded Task attack has been replaced by Invoke-Command

-• It is now possible to choose the language of the application and launch the attack on English versions of Windows
+• New module available for Mimikatz: Recover plaintext passwords

+• The RDP Wrapper folder will now be hidden (attrib + h)

 *The rest of the changes can be consulted in the CHANGELOG file